Introduction

 Archives in Transition

-These irreplaceable collections need long-term stewardship plans to ensure their preservation and accessibility for future generations.
+Irreplaceable collections need long-term stewardship.
+Congregations have legal, ethical, and spiritual responsibilities to safeguard their cultural heritage.
+Thoughtful transition planning ensures preservation and accessibility for future generations.

 The HARC Solution

-The Heritage and Research Center at Saint Mary’s (HARC) provides a permanent, professional home for women religious archives.
+The Heritage and Research Center at Saint Mary’s (HARC) provides a permanent professional home for women religious archives.

 - Climate-controlled, archival-standard storage

-- Research access for scholars and the public
+- Research access and online discovery tools

 About HARC